4TUResearchData-Carpentries/workshop_notes/README.md

 The material of each lesson will be presented in documents named as **Lesson[1234].\*** (the file extension may vary).
 The documents are listed at the top of this web page, _above_ this text.
-Bring up the file of your interest upon clicking _exactly on the file name_ (to the left, hence not anywhere else, in the line).
+There, bring up the file of your interest upon clicking _exactly on the file name_, hence to the left in the line.

 ### 2.1 Lesson 1 and 2: type-along notes

 The commands the instructors type on the screen during each lesson will be appended continuously to the documents **Lesson[12].\*** (the file extension may vary).